natamm4/audit-tool/README.md

 # audit-tool: Kubernetes Audit Log Analysis Tool

-The `audit-tool` allows you to analyze and compare Kubernetes API server audit logs, etcd metrics, and alerts grabbed using the gather_for_tool script while running a must-gather, by importing them into Prometheus and enabling querying with PromQL.
+The `audit-tool` allows you to analyze and compare Kubernetes API server audit logs, etcd metrics, and alerts grabbed using the gather_for_visualization must-gather script, by importing them into Prometheus and enabling querying with PromQL.

 ---